osstotalsoft/jsbb/packages/change-tracking-react/README.md

 };
 ```
 ## useChangeTrackingLens hook
-React hook for change tracking a model.
+Provides a stateful model with change tracking using a profunctor lens.

-It Returns a stateful model,  stateful dirty info object, a function that sets the model or property value and a function that resets the change tracking.
+It returns a stateful model, stateful dirty info object, and a function that resets the change tracking.

 Usage example: